philliplam8/spotify2line/README.md

     PLAYLIST_ID_COLLAB = ''
     PLAYLIST_ID_TEST = ''
     ```
-3. In the following next steps, we will be adding several environment variables into this file
+3. In the following steps, we will be adding several environment variables into this file

 #### 2. Create a new Spotify Developer App and Generate Client ID & Client Secret
 1. Log into [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/) with your existing Spotify account